k1monfared/step_by_step_partial_fraction_decomposition/README.md

 # Step by step partial fraction decomposition

-Calculates the partial fraction decomposition of a rational function in a variable x and shows all the steps
+Calculates the partial fraction decomposition of a rational function in a variable x and shows all the steps.
+You can run by copying the code to the SageCellServer: https://sagecell.sagemath.org (no installation/signup required).

 You can call the function with two styles of verbosity.
 - If `steps=False`, then it will just use the built-in pfd function and will show the output.